 Sometimes it feels like storm season is all year.
 Spring arrives with rain storms and tornadoes, while summer kicks off hurricane season.
 As the Atlantic hurricane season tapers off in November, snowfalls are upon the north.
 Last month the floods wreaked havoc on our family in Louisiana.
-The welfare of your family during perilous storms should always take priority.
-But even when the winds die down and the rain dries up, you still want to be sure that your home and family are safe.
-See our recommendations for preparing your home’s heating and air conditioning equipment for storm season.
+The welfare of your family during perilous storms should absolutely take priority.
+But even as the winds die down and the rain dries up, you still want to be sure that your home and family remain unharmed.
+See our tips for preparing your home’s heating and air conditioning equipment for storm season.

-Your outside AC equipment should be installed on a concrete pad and properly secured to avoid the air conditioner from being thrown in the air or washing away over the course of a storm.
+Your outside AC equipment should be placed on a concrete pad and properly secured to avoid the air conditioner from being thrown in the air or washing away over the course of a storm.
 If you are in a climate that is subject to hurricanes, it may be required to fasten your AC with hurricane straps to protect the equipment from high winds.
-Ask your expert technician about anchoring your home’s air conditioner during your Fall Tune-up.
+Ask your expert technician about anchoring your home’s AC during your Fall Tune-up.

 Stop the Surge

-You can’t actually prevent the surge that often happens during a storm, but you can protect your heating and cooling equipment from it.
-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a jump in the line voltage.
-This will help protect the electrical components in your heating and air conditioning equipment that the power surge could harm.
+You can’t really stop the surge that often happens during a storm, but you can protect your heating and cooling equipment from it.
+Install a high-quality surge protector where any heavy appliances, a furnace for example, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a jump in the line voltage.
+This will help safeguard the electrical components in your heating and air conditioning equipment that the power surge could harm.
 Be sure never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors properly.

-You and your family need to seek shelter first and foremost, but if time allows, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
-Prior to turning your equipment back on after the storm, you must remove the tarp and remove any debris.
+You and your family need to seek shelter first and foremost, but if there is time, turn off your heating and cooling system and cover the outdoor equipment with a tarp.
+Before you turn your system back on after the storm, you must remove the tarp and clean up any debris.

 This, Too, Shall Pass

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all year long.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your HVAC system in working order all year long.